JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_extras.md

-[//]: # (title: UI Themes - Editor Schemes and Background Images)
+[//]: # (title: Themes - Editor Schemes and Background Images)

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-UI Themes can also provide custom color and font settings, as well as custom images for display in the IDE application window.
+Themes can also provide custom color and font settings, as well as custom images for display in the IDE application window.

 ## Adding a Custom Editor Scheme